shloksoni/interview-prep/README.md

 # interview-prep
-Saving codes that I do solve in my journey to become a better programmer
+Saving the codes that I solve in my journey to become a better programmer